PineberryCode/5-STARS/README.md

 It is a web page about net services (Optical Fiber and classic Wi-Fi).

-To that sending of E-mails, works shall create a file called **application** 'cause the Maven archetype can only read the word "reserved".
-It's preferable to make another file with the extension _.yml_ for more order.
+To that sending of E-mails, You shall create a configuration file called **application** because the Maven archetype only recognizes that "reserved" term.
+It's preferable to make another file with the extension _.yml_ this approach enhances the overall project structure.

 Make sure to create the file on this route.
 Specifically **/resources**: